tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/购买指南/价格总览_intl_en.md

 - The purchase duration of the package is 1 month.
 The total package fees will be: Monthly fees x Duration x (1 - Discount) = (10 x 42.237) x 1 x 1 = 422.37 USD.

-## Pay-as-You-Go
+## Pay-as-you-go

 ### Pricing description

-The following applies for daily pay-as-you-go billing mode:
+The following applies for the daily pay-as-you-go billing mode:
 	- Daily connected devices ≤ 1,000: no fees will be incurred for the day.
 	- 1000 < daily connected devices ≤ 10,000: fees will be incurred and settled at the fixed prices as listed below.
 	- Daily connected devices > 10,000: fees will be incurred and settled at the elastic prices as listed below.
 	- The continuous usage duration starts on the day when an application has pay-as-you-go billing enabled for the first time.
 If the service is suspended or terminated during usage, the duration will not revert to 0.
-If the number of daily connected devices for a day is less than or equal to 1,000 with no fees incurred, then the day will not be included in the continuous usage duration.
+If the number of daily connected devices for a day is less than or equal to 1,000 with no fees incurred, then that day will not be included in the continuous usage duration.

 Because service costs vary by service access points, the corresponding prices are also different.
 See below:

-#### 1,000 <Daily connected devices ≤ 10,000: fixed price
+#### 1,000 < daily connected devices ≤ 10,000: fixed price

 | Service Access Point | Unit Price (USD/Day) |
 |---|---|